BASC has called on Scottish Water to explain its decision to end grouse shooting on its land.

 Time to turn things around

-On Bingley Moor, Edward made sure there were enough keepers to effectively manage the moor and that they had the right equipment.
-In 2008, Edward was awarded a ten-year lease to manage and shoot on the moor at Ilkley.
-He also managed another moor at Ilkley.
 The condition of the moor was so poor when Edward took control that it took two years of hard work to reach a point where there was a surplus of grouse.
-It took even longer before the moor was back in good shape.
+It took even longer before the moor was back at a level that he was happy with.

 As Edward reminded me, the top priority is not grouse shooting.
-It is moorland management; grouse shooting is a side product of this effective management.
+It is moorland management; grouse shooting is a side-product of this.
 In fact, when the moors are in good health, grouse numbers need to be reduced to a healthy level for the moor to continue to thrive.

 Parasite defeated at last...